a645162/mot-toolkit/README.md

 - [ ] Export to `ultralytics (YOLO Series)` (GUI)
 - [ ] Export to `COCO Format` (GUI)

+## Notices

+This program only optimized for Intel E5-2690v4 and dual AMD EPYC 7763

 ## Installation

 ### 1. Use `pip` to install `mot-toolkit`